mrkaleArduinoLib/gbj_exponential/README.md

 <a id="library"></a>
-# gbjFilterExponential
+# gbj_filter_exponential
 The library smooths a data series by exponential filtering.
-It calculates a new filtered value from stored previous one and a currently observed value.
+It calculates a new filtered value from ones stored previously one and observed (measured) currently.
 The theory behind the exponential filter is well described by *Wikipedia* in the article [Exponential smoothing](https://en.wikipedia.org/wiki/Exponential_smoothing).
 The exponential filter is a weighted combination of the previous estimate (output) with the newest input data, with the sum of the weights equal to 1 so that the output matches the input at steady state.

-When the sequence of measurements begins at time **t = 0**, the simplest form of exponential smoothing is given by the formulas:
+When the sequence of measurements begins at time `t = 0`, the simplest form of exponential smoothing is given by the formulas:

 	S{0} = X{0}; t = 0
 	S{t} = a * X{t} + (1 - a) * S{t-1}; t > 0